JackHanke/JackHanke.github.io/_tabs/quotes.md

 math: true
 ---

+I collect quotes that I like.
+Here are some!

 ---

 <p style="text-align:center;"><i> "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea."</i></p>